Clawfoot Tub by Kristen Taylor on Flickr

 I yelled, “Let’s get the fuck out of here,” and we were running.
 I don’t even recall getting through the door, just seeing the truck and sprinting for it.
 We leaped in and Nitram locked the doors and backed out of the drive so fast that gravel sprayed the side of the house.
 We hit the street way past the legal speed limit and kept going.

-The cell phone was in my hand and I was dialing 911 again, or trying to: still too terrified to breathe right, I was shaking and realized I was dialing our Connecticut area code instead of the emergency number.
+The cell phone was in my hand and I was dialing 911 again, or trying to: still too terrified to breathe right, I was shaking and realized I was dialing our area code instead of the emergency number.
 I finally got it right and this time, there was no recording, only silence.
 With the phone still by my ear I said to Nitram, “There’s nothing this time.
 What is up with this town?” and a woman’s voice came on the line: “Now, you listen, honey — ain’t nothin’ wrong with this town.
 You don’t go tellin’ anybody different.
 Don’t need no high school girl tellin’ tales.”
 She had a sweet Georgia accent but sounded disturbingly scary underneath it.

 I tried to reply to her but could only gasp a few times at first.
 My words came out in breathy bursts as I struggled for enough air to speak.
 “I… am… not in high school.
-I… am… a fifty-two-year-old woman… and I… need… to report… a murder.”
+I… am… a grown woman… and I… need… to report… a murder.”

 The operator’s voice came back sounding even more annoyed and scary.
 “Well, honey, don’t blame me if you sound like a child on the phone.
 No, there’s nothin’ to be done, hear?
 You and your man just keep on drivin’….”
 I realized her voice was that of the old woman in the tub and I dropped the phone and turned toward Nitram.
 He bent over me and shook me gently.
 “Time to wake up, Honey.
 C’mon, wake up.”

 “Aag!
 Bad dream!”